Primary Care Behavioral Health Fellowship

-The Department of Family Medicine and Community Health at the University of Minnesota Medical School is actively recruiting for postdoctoral fellows in primary care behavioral health.
-This two-year fellowship provides training on the integration of behavioral health in primary care.
-Fellowship training is available in a variety of clinic locations serving unique and diverse populations across the Twin Cities.
+The Department of Family Medicine and Community Health at the University of Minnesota Medical School is actively recruiting for postdoctoral fellows in primary care behavioral health and medical education.
+The primary aim of our fellowship is to provide fellows with the training they need to succeed as a psychologist in academic healthcare settings.

 Fellow activities include:

-- Participation in a variety of teaching activities as part of the overall behavioral medicine curriculum for family medicine residents (e.g., video review, shadowing residents in clinic and hospital).
+• Participation in a variety of teaching activities as part of the overall behavioral medicine curriculum for family medicine residents such as reviewing digitally recorded patient encounters with the residents, shadowing residents in outpatient and inpatient settings, as well as providing feedback on team communication.

-- Completing a scholarly activity that advances the field of integrated behavioral health.
+• Completing a scholarly project that advances the field of integrated behavioral health or other aspects of care in primary care settings.

 Apply

-The Department of Family Medicine and Community Health at the University of Minnesota Medical School is actively recruiting two postdoctoral fellows in primary care behavioral health.
-We offer two fellowship opportunities.
-One is located at the family medicine clinics M Health Fairview Clinic - Bethesda and M Health Fairview Clinic - Smiley's.
-The second one is at M Physicians Broadway Family Medicine Clinic and North Memorial Medical Center.
+The Department of Family Medicine and Community Health at the University of Minnesota Medical School is actively recruiting two postdoctoral fellows for the Primary Care Behavioral Health and Medical Education Fellowship.
+One will be in a position split between M Health Fairview Clinic - Bethesda and M Health Fairview Clinic - Smiley's.
+The second position will be at UMPhysicians Broadway Family Medicine Clinic

 When applicants apply, they will be considered for both of our tracks.